Eoksni/ipurescript/README.md

 # IDg

 This is a jupyter kernel for dg language.
-It is written as a wrapper kernel based on `ipykernel.kernelbase.Kernel`.
+It is written as a wrapper kernel based on `/ipykernel/ipkernel/IPythonKernel`

 This project is in relatively early stage.